Homeschooling Field Trips

 • If the homeschooling field trip is a group outing, ask if there is a limit to the number of adults and children who can attend.
 Find out if a deposit is required, and whether attendees can pay individually or in a lump sum.
 Don’t forget to RSVP.

 • Make sure the subject matter and field trip length are age appropriate for your children.
 Talk to your children about rules and expected behavior.
 Try to avoid scheduling outings that interfere with mealtimes or naps.
-I sometimes leave my toddler at home for some one on one time with Grandma.
+I have found that it is sometimes best to leave my toddler at home for some one on one time with Grandma.